Leoendithas/AI-PM-Case-Studies/README.md

 ## Case studies

 ### 1) Learning outcomes over adoption (no-ship / delay decision)
-**Why it matters:** Strong signal for big tech & government — demonstrates product judgement, evaluation discipline, and willingness to say “no” when impact isn’t proven.
+**Why it matters:** Many pilots look “successful” because users like them.
+This is a playbook for when “lots of interest” is not enough — learn how to test for real outcomes, spot hidden disruption costs, and make a confident no-ship call.

 - 📄 Read: `learning-outcomes-over-adoption.md`
 - 🔗 Prototype used for testing: https://github.com/Leoendithas/AIchat